daulet/Indigo.Functions/README.md

 }
 ```

-For further details see [working sample](sample/InjectionFunctionSample) and [function declarations in tests](test/Indigo.Functions.Injection.IntegrationTests.CorrectConfig).
+For further details see [working sample](sample/UnityFunctionSample) or [function declarations in tests](test/Indigo.Functions.Unity.IntegrationTests.Target).

 ### FAQ